STAMP-project/dspot/README.md

         else it will append the results to the exist files. (default: off)

   [(-m|--path-pit-result) <./path/to/mutations.csv>]
-        [optional, expert mode] specify the path to the .csv of the original result of Pit Test.
+        [optional, expert mode] specify the path to the .xml or .csv of the original result of Pit Test.
 If you use this option the selector will be forced to PitMutantScoreSelector